mattermost/mattermost-plugin-demo/server/README.md

 ### OnDeactivate

-This demo implementation logs a debug message to the server logs whenever the plugin is activated.
+This demo implementation logs a message to the demo channel whenever the plugin is deactivated.

 ## [configuration.go](configuration.go)